emilio96/LPDA_antenna_calculator/README.md

 ### Project Files
 LPDA_Calculator.cpp: The main C++ source code for the calculator.
 /3Dfiles/: A folder containing NuovaLPDA.txt, an example output file for a specific antenna (790-2615 MHz), and a 3D-printable .stl file.
 This part act as a "skeleton" to:
-      1.Hold the two conductive support booms at the correct distance.
+1. Hold the two conductive support booms at the correct distance.
-      2.Provide perfectly angled guides for soldering the copper wire elements.
+2. Provide perfectly angled guides for soldering the copper wire elements.

 This makes it much easier to accurately construct the antenna based on the specifications from the calculator.